cta-observatory/protopipe/docs/install/grid.rst

 Base environment
 ----------------

-The software/packages required to work with the DIRAC interface for protopipe are the following,
+Aside from *protopipe* itself, the software/packages required to work on the DIRAC grid are the following,

 - `DIRAC <https://dirac.readthedocs.io/en/latest/>`_
 - `CTADIRAC <https://gitlab.cta-observatory.org/cta-computing/dpps/CTADIRAC>`_